 Welcome to my author website!
 My passion for research has taken me into the worlds of both fiction and nonfiction.
 Enjoy the ride!

-The Ripper's Hellbroth was released by Big Sky Press in the fall of 2013, based upon a Jack the Ripper article I published on Francis Tumblety and the Elixir of Life.
+The Ripper's Hellbroth was released in the fall of 2013, based upon a Jack the Ripper article I published on Francis Tumblety and the Elixir of Life.

 Searching for Truth with a Broken Flashlight is based upon 30-plus years of research.
 Just click on 'Searching for Truth'.

 Below are images of my lecture at the Jack the Ripper conference in Baltimore, April 8 and 9, 2016.
 I was also honored to be on a Jack the Ripper suspect board.
 The man to my far left is the esteemed researcher/lecturer Robert Anderson and in the center is one of the foremost experts in the field, Martin Fido; author of countless books, such as Jack the Ripper A-Z.

 The following is the first 17 minutes of my lecture: Tumblety lecture Pt 1

 Jonathan Menges on Casebook.org has created a podcast of my entire lecture, including the PowerPoint slides: Here